Return to the BUILD

-Carefully remove five (5) Clear Long Windows and five (5) Dark Long Windows from their sprues and fit them into the back of Deck Panel U1-05, as shown.
+Carefully remove five (5) Clear Long Windows and five (5) Dark Long Windows from their sprues and fit them into the longer slots of the Deck Panel, as shown.

 Fun Fact: These longer windows are supposed to be for the Captain’s Quarters.
 However, we don’t see these longer windows on screen as the production redressed the crew quarters set for many different crew members.
 Just for fun, I changed the order of these windows from the instructions: